Yama (Buddhism)

+In East Asian and Buddhist mythology, Yama (閻魔/閻摩 (Yánmó, Yen-mo)) is the King of Hell and a dharmapala (wrathful god) said to judge the dead, presiding over the hellish realms and over the cycle of life and rebirth.
+He goes by other names as well, including Yanluo Wang (閻羅王 (Yánluó Wáng, Yen-lo Wang)), Yan Wang (閻王 (Yánwáng, Yen-wang)), Master Yan Wang (閻王爺 (Yánwángyé, Yen-wang-yeh)), Lord Yan (閻君 (Yánjūn, Yen-chün)), and Yanluo, Son of Heaven (閻羅天子 (Yánluó Tiānzǐ, Yen-lo T'ien-tzu)).

-Although based on the god Yama of the Hindu Vedas, the Buddhist Yama has spread and developed different myths and different functions from the Hindu deity.
-He has also spread far more widely and is known in most countries where Buddhism is practiced, including China, Korea, Japan, Taiwan, Vietnam, Bhutan, Mongolia, Thailand, Sri Lanka, Cambodia, Myanmar and Laos.
+Although based on the god Yama of the Hindu Vedas, the Buddhist Yama has developed different myths and different functions from the Hindu deity.
+He has also spread far more widely and is known in most countries where Buddhism is practiced, including China, Nepal, Korea, Japan, Taiwan, Vietnam, Bhutan, Mongolia, Thailand, Sri Lanka, Cambodia, Myanmar and Laos.

 In Theravāda Buddhism

 In the Pali canon, the Buddha states that a person who has ill-treated their parents, ascetics, holy persons, or elders is taken upon his death to Yama.
 Yama then asks the ignoble person if he ever considered his own ill conduct in light of birth, deterioration, sickness, worldly retribution and death.
 In response to Yama's questions, such an ignoble person repeatedly answers that he failed to consider the karmic consequences of his reprehensible actions and as a result is sent to a brutal hell "so long as that evil action has not exhausted its result."

 In the Pali commentarial tradition, the scholar Buddhaghosa's commentary to the Majjhima Nikaya describes Yama as a vimānapeta (विमानपेत), a "being in a mixed state", sometimes enjoying celestial comforts and at other times punished for the fruits of his karma.
 However, Buddhaghosa considered his rule as a king to be just.

 Modern Theravādin countries portray Yama sending old age, disease, punishments, and other calamities among humans as warnings to behave well.
 At death, they are summoned before Yama, who examines their character and dispatches them to their appropriate rebirth, whether to earth or to one of the heavens or hells.
 Sometimes there are thought to be two or four Yamas, each presiding over a distinct Hell.